desmondcain/react-tesla-range-calculator/README.md

 Why?
 Because car guy, with an Angular background, who is ramping up on React.
 Seemed fitting as a starter project. ¯\\\_(ツ)_/¯

+This project was mapped to React from Todd Motto's [Angular 2 Tesla Range Calculator Tutorial](https://toddmotto.com/building-tesla-range-calculator-angular-2-reactive-forms)

 # Deets

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).